F0903/dr-downloader-cli/README.md

 A command-line downloader that downloads media from DR (Danish Broadcasting Corporation) in parallel, and converts them to convenient MP4 files (or any other format you'd like).

-To use, launch the executeable and use the commands below. (also works by passing launch arguments) To use as a library, [use the dedicated library instead.](https://github.com/F0903/dr-downloader)
+To use, launch the executeable and use the commands below (also works by passing launch arguments).
+To use as a library, [use the dedicated library instead.](https://github.com/F0903/dr-downloader)

 Release binaries are provided through the build action, and can be accessed through the Actions menu.